-* In the show and the movie, Miley lies about stuff in almost every episode and never seems to permanantly learn anything from it. this troper realised while watching the finale that this is probably because from the time Miley was about 12 years old she's been encouraged to lie about having two identities.
+* In the show and the movie, Miley lies about stuff in almost every episode and never seems to permanantly learn anything from it.
+This is probably because from the time Miley was about 12 years old she's been encouraged to lie about having two identities.

 ** Essentially, she was used to always finding a way to allegorically have her cake and eat it too--to successfully, happily have the "best of both worlds" of living a normal life ''and'' the life of a teenage pop superstar.
 Things became so complicated and heartbreaking by the time she graduated from high school, that [[FriendOrIdolDecision she had to choose between one or the other]] when she could no longer manipulate, [[ZanyScheme scheme]] or negotiate her way through her personal issues, and she was hurting those she loved in the process; She couldn't have it both ways any longer.